BvChung/personal_website/src/content/notes/regression-models.md

 > $$MSE  = \dfrac 1n \displaystyle\sum_{i = 1}^n (y_{i} - f(x_{i}))^2$$

-- Mean squared error measures the amount of error in statistical models.
-It assesses the average squared difference between the observed and predicted values.
-A good regression model minimizes the MSE.
+- Mean squared error quantifies how well the model is able to predict values based on input feature vectors.
+It assesses the average squared difference between the actual and estimated values.
+A lower MSE indicates a better fit of the model to the data.

 > $$MAE  = \dfrac 1n \displaystyle\sum_{i = 1}^n |y_{i} - f(x_{i})|$$